bitsofcotton/goki_check_cc/README.md

 # Goki Check
 These program aims to implement one of a complement to ongoing other utilities.
-And this library is written in deterministic way.
-So this don't use machine learning methods.
+And this library is written in a deterministic way.
-Closed.

 # How to use
 Please touch Makefile for libc++ enabled.
 This program needs ascii raw ppm files to input/output.
+We can use /dev/stdin, /dev/stdout to in/output.
 We need imagemagick for normal use, and ffmpeg to make .mp4.

-# Status Parameters
-* redig.hh
-* * vbox : size of vector gathering rectangle.

 # Context
 This program is inspired from re-focus photo softwares.